deckhouse/virtualization/docs/FAQ.md

   runPolicy: AlwaysON
   # ...
   blockDevices:
-    # remove all ClusterVirtualMachineImage resources with iso disks from this section
+    # remove all ClusterVirtualImage resources with iso disks from this section
-    - type: VirtualMachineDisk
+    - type: VirtualDisk
-      virtualMachineDisk:
+      virtualDisk:
         name: win-disk
 ```